jooy2/vitepress-sidebar/docs/en/guide/options.md

 - Type: `boolean`
 - Default: `false`

 Sorts the menu items by the `order` property of the frontmatter.
 For each folder, sorts the value (number) of the `order` property in ascending order, or descending order if the `sortMenusOrderByDescending` option is `true`.
-If the value of `order` is non-numeric or does not exist, `order` is judged to be `0`.
+The value is compared as a number, so a negative or a decimal `order` is placed where its value belongs: `-2` comes before `-1`, and `2.25` before `2.5`.
+If the value of `order` is non-numeric or does not exist, `order` is judged to be `0`, or the value of the `frontmatterOrderDefaultValue` option.

 ## `sortMenusByFileCreateDate`